gura-lang/gura/README.md

 3. Run the following commands to build guest libraries and copy their dynamic libraries to a specified directory.
-   *You can skip this process if you just want to try Gura interpreter.*
+   *You can skip this process if you just want to try Gura interpreter itself.*

         $ pushd gura/guests
         $ ./prepare-for-darwin